FraVisox/k_center_with_matroid/README.md

 - /results/distributions_of_ki/ contains all the distributions of k_i calculated with the class FindNumberOfK for all the datasets, both originals and randomized
 - /results/experiments_results/ contains all the results of the experiments as tidy data, as explained in /results/use.md
 - /results/graphs/ contains the graphs created from the tidy data
-- all the algorithms (*.py) used to create the graphs, which use is explained in /results/use.md
+- all the algorithms (*.py) used to create the graphs, whose use is explained in /results/use.md